 There are a number of ways to make resumes stand out visually other than just using the first job resume template you find.
 These include using easy-to-read fonts and a clear header.
 One important tip, tying in with the previous tips about relevance, is to keep your resume concise by omitting any unnecessary information.
 Don't make the hiring manager read through long, dense chunks of text that could easily be made more succinct and to-the-point.

 Think about using bullet points to display important details at a glance.
+It's recommended that each job lists three to five bullet points.
 If you have additional information that you feel like you need to include but it won't fit on your resume, you can always think about including it in your cover letter instead where possible.

 Another way to make your resume eye-catching is to make use of quantitative data.
 This can mean using numbers and percentages to describe achievements so that they jump off the page.
 Doing so can also make sure the information in each bullet point is memorable, which is exactly what you're going for with your resume.
 Don't be afraid to put numbers or other important details in bold text for added emphasis.